AdobeDocs/campaign-classic.en/help/campaign/using/controlling-costs.md

 ![](assets/s_user_cost_mgmt_sample_1.png)

-#### Step 2 - Configure the service provider and defining the cost structures {#step-2---configuring-the-service-provider-and-defining-the-cost-structures}
+#### Step 2 - Configuring the service provider and defining the cost structures {#step-2---configuring-the-service-provider-and-defining-the-cost-structures}

 1. Create a service provider and a service template with its cost structure from the **[!UICONTROL Administration > Campaigns]** node.
-For more on this, refer to [Create a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).
+For more on this, refer to [Creating a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).

    For direct mail deliveries, create cost categories **[!UICONTROL Envelopes]** (types 114x229 and 162x229), **[!UICONTROL Postage]** and **[!UICONTROL Print]** (types A3 and A4).
 And then create the following cost structures: